openshift/ansible-service-broker/CONTRIBUTING.md

 ```

 **NOTE**: It is important to explicitly run `make prep-local` every time a new
-cluster has been setup, like reseting a catasb cluster, for example.
+cluster has been setup, like resetting a catasb cluster, for example.
 The reason
-is that the cluster's token/certs will have changed, so you will meed to `prep-local`
+is that the cluster's token/certs will have changed, so you will need to `prep-local`
 again to extract them to your local filesystem.

 **Start the Broker**